Friday, August 15, 2025

 In Church History, Book VIISocrates Scholasticus said a then-extant writing of Origen (185-253) "gives an ample exposition of the sense in which the term Theotokos is used."

-One of Christianity's oldest known hymns, Sub tuum praesidium (actually a Coptic prayer sung as a hymn), states "Beneath thy protection, We take refuge, O Theotokos; do not despise our petitions in time of trouble; but rescue us from dangers, only pure one, only blessed one."
+One of Christianity's oldest known hymns, Sub tuum praesidium (actually a Coptic prayer sung as a hymn), states "Beneath thy protection, We take refuge, O Theotokos; do not despise our petitions in our necessities; but rescue us from dangers, only pure one, only blessed one."
 The earliest found papyrus of Sub tuum praesidium has been dated to the 200's, and although that dating is not definitive, Sub tuum praesidium is known to have been in liturgical use by the 400's because it was recorded in the Jerusalem Chantbook - which, in my opinion, makes the 200's dating credible at worst and likely at best.

 Early icons of Saint Nicholas (270-343) often depicted Jesus and Mary being with him.
 This is due to him having been visited by them in two central moments of his life, and contemporaries of his having been visited by them about him.